wa008/roadtestnotify/blog/README.md

         excerpt: 'Brief description',  // Short summary for blog list
         author: 'Your Name'            // Author name
     },
-    // ... other posts
+    // ... older posts below
 ];
 ```

-**Important**: Add new posts at the TOP of the array to show them first.
+**Important**: Always add new posts at the TOP of the array.
+The first post in the array appears first on the blog page.

 ### Step 4: Test
 1. Open `http://localhost:8000/blog` to see your post in the list